Zapper-fi/studio-docs/docs/recipes/synthetix-single-staking-farm.md

 farms are over, we will integrate these for educational purposes.

-First, let's generate a new contract position fetcher with `yarn studio create-contract-position-fetcher synthetix`.
+First, let's generate a new contract position fetcher with `pnpm studio create-contract-position-fetcher synthetix`.
 When prompted for a group, select `Create New`, then enter `farm` as the ID and `Farms` as the label.
 When prompted for a network, select `ethereum`.